 Our team of four fellowship-trained pediatric radiologists – all of whom trained under national leaders in the dose-reduction movement – is focused on minimizing our youngest patients’ radiation exposure while maintaining high-quality imaging.
 We understand the importance of balancing patient safety and radiation concerns with the need for diagnostic quality imaging for children, and have developed a CT program that reflects this:

-Wake Radiology CT scanners are equipped with dose reduction software to deliver high quality images and exposure levels on the low end of the dose range as defined by the ACR.
-We provide pulsed fluoroscopy technology, which allows us to complete studies with a fraction of the conventional dose.
-Additionally, our iDXA instruments deliver high resolution in the identification and assessment of vertebral fracture deformities with DXA.
-Progression of osteoporotic spine fractures can be tracked with greater reliability and with a lower dose than with plain radiographs.
+Wake Radiology CT scanners are equipped with dose reduction software to deliver high-quality images and exposure levels on the low end of the dose range as defined by the ACR.
+Our fluoroscopy suite employs pulsed technology, allowing us to complete studies with a fraction of the conventional dose.
+Wake Radiology’s long-length imaging system, which is particularly suited to scoliosis patients, can image the entire spine in a single view, which eliminates the need for separate exposures of the upper and lower spine.

-We pledge to Image Wisely and Image Gently, plus we follow ALARA
+We pledge to Image Wisely and Image Gently and follow ALARA

 Both our radiologists and technologists have taken the appropriate pledges to Image Wisely (adults), Image Gently (children), Pause and Pulse (fluoroscopy), and Step Lightly (interventional radiology).
 These initiatives of the ACR and the Radiological Society of North America promote radiation protection in the imaging of adults and children.
 We also follow radiation safety practices known as ALARA (keeping radiation “as low as reasonably achievable”).
 ALARA is not simply a phrase to us, but rather a work principle and mindset that leads to a culture of professional excellence.